 WHAT TO BRING TO NOSEWORK CLASS

-- A hungry, energetic dog
+- A hungry, energetic dog.
+Please do not feed your dog before class.

 - A buckle collar or tracking type harness MUST be worn during searches.
 (Ask us about available colors of Comfortflex sports harnesses.)